rrcobb/cards/Readme.md

 }
 ```

-If there are two

 ### Bonus Challenges:
+- Write a solution that doesn't use nested loops
 - Figure out how to send email with python, and write a program to send the cards to the participants.
 - Instead of returning a dictionary of strings, output files of HTML!
 Style your cards with CSS and put them online.
 - Solve the challenge again, but this time, with Javascript.
 Can it be done?